 When you purchase a connecting flight, checked baggage is usually forwarded to your final destination, and will change planes when you do.
-The check-in agent will usually ask if you want your luggage checked through to your last stop, ask if they don’t to be sure.
+The agent at check-in will usually ask if you want your luggage checked through to your last stop.
 You’ll also receive boarding passes for both flights when you first check-in, so all you will need to do is find your gate at your connecting airport and your bags will automatically follow.

-When you purchase a layover flight, you will need to claim your bags when you land at your layover destination.
-Then recheck them the next day when you continue your flight(s).
+When you purchase a layover flight, you will need to claim your bags when you land at your layover destination, and recheck them the next day when you continue your flight(s).

-If you happen to purchase an itinerary where multiple carriers are involved, ask the check-in agent if your baggage will transfer.
-In some cases if you purchased multiple tickets that are not all on the same carrier you may need to recheck your baggage.
-To be certain, call the airlines you are traveling on and double check.
+If you happen to purchase an itinerary where multiple carriers are involved, you need to ask the check-in agent if your baggage will transfer on all flights.
+In some cases, when you purchased multiple tickets that are not all on the same carrier you may need to recheck your baggage.
+To be certain, call the airlines you are traveling on and ask.